top of page

 What's involved?

 1. Online screener.
-One parent and teen will each fill out an online form to confirm eligibility (5-10 min each).
+Parents and teens will fill out an online form to confirm eligibility (5-10 min each).

 3. Zoom session.
-You will do a guided conversation activity together (1 hour).
+Parents and teens can decide to do a guided conversation activity together (1 hour).
 We’ll show you a few scenarios related to being Asian and ask “what would you do?” if you were in that situation.

 The BOBA Project is a research study conducted by an Asian American team through the Developmental Risk and Cultural Resilience Lab at Brigham & Women’s Hospital and Harvard Medical School.
 This work is funded through three grants from the National Institutes of Health (NIH).